internet-design-studio/laravel-currency/docs/configuration.md

 ],
 ```

-#### Overriding Provider Selection
+### Overriding Provider Selection

-By publishing the service provider, you can override the `provider()` method to dynamically select a provider without modifying configuration files.
-This is useful when you need to:
+By publishing the service provider, you can override the `provider()` method to dynamically select a provider without modifying configuration files:

-- Switch providers based on environment
-- Use different providers for different users
-- Select providers based on request parameters
-- Implement provider fallback logic

-Example:

 ```php
 <?php